Preschool Prep: Surviving Registration Season - Baby Chick

 Share

-Look up literally any and every school you are even potentially considering and email (and call) them now.
+Look up any and every school you are even potentially considering and email (and call) them now.
 Like right now.
-Request to schedule a tour, ask them when they open registration.
+Request to schedule a tour; ask them when they open registration.
 Offer to donate an organ.
 Do it.
 Yesterday.

 Schedule your tour at the time of day your child is the most chill.
-If that is never, post-nap and after a snack is probably your best bet.
-Bring a little bribe… Oh I mean “token of your appreciation” like cupcakes or cookies, slap on a cute label or card with your contact info to add a sweet subliminal message… Oh, I mean for them to remember your child by! 😉 Make eye contact, learn names, be your warm and friendly self!
-Not warm and friendly?
-Be someone else!
+If that is never, then post-nap and after a snack is probably your best bet.
+Bring a little bribe … excuse me, a “token of your appreciation” like cupcakes or cookies; slap on a cute label or card with your contact info to add a sweet subliminal message to remember your child by.
+Make eye contact, learn names, and be warm and friendly.
+If you’re not warm and friendly, then be someone else!
 At least until they’ve cashed your first tuition check.

 IMG_1918

-There is no need to be the mom that calls daily inquiring on their child’s application status, but one purposeful follow up is a MUST.
-Post tour, check in a few days later to ask a “really important question” like, “Assuming my child is accepted into Prestigious Preschool Prepatory Academy, how would I go about signing up to volunteer?”
-Whether this is a legit inquiry or empty offer is all up to you, mama, but it might influence administration to take a second peek at little Susie’s application.
-Just saying!
+There is no need to be the mom who calls daily inquiring about their child’s application status.
+However, one purposeful follow-up call is a MUST.
+Post-tour, check in a few days later to ask a “really important question” like, “Assuming my child is accepted into Prestigious Preschool Prep Academy, how would I sign up to volunteer?”
+Whether this is a legitimate inquiry or an empty offer is up to you, mama, but it might influence the administration to take a second peek at little Susie’s application.

-All sarcasm aside… Preschool is important, but it’s not Harvard.
-So enjoy the ride, soak in this new experience with your little one, and try and take a deep breath, because it will all be over soon!
-And hey, before you know it they really WILL be applying for colleges and you’ll get to do this all over again with the additional challenge of managing teen hormones instead of toddler tantrums!
+Preschool is essential, but it’s not Harvard.
+So enjoy the ride, soak in this new experience with your little one, and try to take a deep breath because it will all be over soon.
+And hey, before you know it, they really WILL be applying for colleges, and you’ll get to do this all over again with the additional challenge of managing teen hormones instead of toddler tantrums.
 You should probably start stocking up on wine now.

 IMG_6964